lidopaglia/lido.nvim/README.md

 ## External Dependencies

-Some additional packages are needed to extended Neovim's functionality.
+Some additional packages are needed to extend Neovim's functionality.

 Use `:checkhealth` to verify configuration and find any missing dependencies.